 To see how the 2018 General Election will affect you, let’s go over some of the roles you’re voting for.
 Understanding that voting matters is important because the results determine who gets the seat.

-A Governor is responsible for enforcing state laws.
+A governor is responsible for enforcing state laws.
 They also oversee their operation.
-A governor has control over state budgeting and the power to appoint local judges.
+Additionally, a governor controls state budgeting and the power to appoint local judges.

 House of Representatives

 A congressman, or congresswoman, meets at the United States Capitol in Washington, D.C.
 They are the first step within the process to propose new laws (bills) or amend old ones.